 If your staff are already using their own equipment to take and receive business calls, what’s the harm in saving on cost and letting them continue this way?

-In any voice call, the quality of the audio head by the other side is dependent on both the hardware used to capture the voice signal and the technology used to transport it.
+In any voice call, the quality of the audio heard by the call recipient is dependent on both the hardware used to capture the voice signal and the technology used to transport it.
 Your business phone system provider handles the second part of that equation, meaning the other half comes down to the equipment your staff are using.
 If you’ve already invested in a business phone system with great features to maximise the quality of your call experience, allowing staff to use headphones with poor-quality microphones is a waste of the investments you’ve already made and will negatively impact the call quality experienced by your customers.

 VoIP headsets are purpose-built for use by busy professionals making and/or taking high volumes of calls each day.
 High-end headsets will offer superior build quality and microphone technology, ensuring your voice is transmitted to the other side with crispness and clarity.